 • Address: Inner Lake, Tihany

-#4 Golden House Geyser Cone
+Golden House Geyser Cone (Aranyház Gejzírkúp)

 The geyser field was formed 3 million years ago when the volcanoes that defined the area stopped functioning, and water between the rock layers was released to the surface.
 Traces of this are shown by these solidified rocks resembling chimneys.
+Unfortunately, you won’t see active geysers, but you can recognize the enormous geyser rock, Aranyház, by its yellowy lichen.
+The Aranyház Geyser Cone is open all year round; there’s no entrance fee.

-Outer Lake, Tihany
+Outer Lake Tihany

-#5 Hermit’s Caves
+Hermit’s Caves (Barátlakások)

-The hermit caves were used by Basilian monks, who were brought to the country by Andrew I. during his reign.
-The caves are the only remaining hermitage in Central Europe.
-In the ’90s, the preservation works finally started; however, these unique historical monuments were destroyed due to previous landslides.
+The Tihany hermitage’s caves were inhabited from the middle of the XI century until the XIV century.
+Only three of the original ten caves remain, only three remain, and there are traces of two others.
+Basilian money was brought to the country by Andrew I during his rule.
+The caves are the only remaining hermitage in Central EuroPreservation work that finally started in the '90s; however, these unique historical monuments were destroyed by previous landslides.

 • Open: 0-24, every day